abmhopkins/STAT112_Exercise_03/03_exercises.md

 kids <- readr::read_csv('https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2020/2020-09-15/kids.csv')
 ```

+(I originally submitted this on Tuesday but realized I had latitude and longitude mixed up on 15 and 16.
+So resubmitting with those changed.)

 ## Setting up on GitHub!

 Before starting your assignment, you need to get yourself set up on GitHub and make sure GitHub is connected to R Studio.
 To do that, you should read the instruction (through the "Cloning a repo" section) and watch the video [here](https://github.com/llendway/github_for_collaboration/blob/master/github_for_collaboration.md).
 Then, do the following (if you get stuck on a step, don't worry, I will help!
 You can always get started on the homework and we can figure out the GitHub piece later):